 As a way of commemorating the 47th anniversary of Hurricane Camille this week, let’s look back at two structures that are prominent features of the Mississippi Gulf Coast’s skyline.
 While it is apparent that disaster shapes our physical environment in what is lost, as preservationists we can learn where we are today by understanding the guiding principles, materials, and methods that shape what in turn replaces lost landmarks.
 Two significant apartment buildings that came to be in the wake of Hurricane Camille are the Santa Maria del Mar in Biloxi, and the Villa Maria in Ocean Springs.

 Santa Maria del Mar in Biloxi was described in a Biloxi Daily Herald article as a “contemporary Spanish,” 13-story tall, air-conditioned building with 136 efficiency apartments, and 74 one-bedroom apartments.
-It cost $3,250,000 to construct and was completed by fall of 1971.
-Villa Maria in Ocean Springs, described in the same Daily Herald article as being “of modern design,” contained 99 efficiency apartments, and 98 one-bedroom apartments.
+It cost $3,250,000 to construct and was completed by the fall of 1971.
+Villa Maria in Ocean Springs, described in the same Daily Herald article as being “of modern design,” contained 99 efficiency apartments and 98 one-bedroom apartments.
 It cost $3,200,000 to build and was completed for occupancy in the summer of 1971.
 It is not clear from the article if the Villa Maria was originally air-conditioned.
-Interestingly enough the article goes on to state that these buildings were some of the first in the northern gulf region to be built following building codes that responded to hurricanes.
+Interestingly enough the article goes on to state that these buildings were some of the first in the northern Gulf region to be built following building codes that responded to hurricanes.

 The two buildings are constructed of reinforced concrete.
 They have been designed to withstand a 200-mile-per-hour hurricane.
 They are some of the first buildings in the Camille area to be built using the hurricane code of Florida.
 The windows, walls and doors are of extra strength.
 The buildings will be fireproof.